Make A 3-Tiered Tray Using Vintage Tins

 Horizontal photo of a finished 3-tiered tray made out of vintage tins with postcards and clipboards in the background.

-Note: If you’re using a wooden paper towel holder like this one do not cut the screw ends.
-Cut the dowel in the middle.
-We will be using the original screws and parts.
+Note: If you’re using a paper towel holder, don’t cut off the screw ends.
+Cut the dowel in the middle so you can reuse the original screws and hardware.

 Center dowel cut with a chop saw and drill and drill bits shown to make a hole that will work for a 3/16 x 2-inch dowel screw.